uvarov-frontend/vanilla-calendar-pro/tests/performance/README.md

 ## Extension-aware comparisons

 For ESM revisions with extensions, timing fixtures register only modules needed by the measured options.
-Rendering parity and lifecycle fixtures register all available modules so later `set()` changes still exercise the same behavior; older baselines have no module exports and need no registration.
+Rendering parity and lifecycle fixtures register all available modules so later `set()` changes still exercise the same behavior; the fixtures also accept the previous timePicker/datePopups names, and older baselines without module exports need no registration.
 No wrapper or global auto-registration is inserted into the measured Calendar implementation.

 The `index.mjs` artifact and cold-start measurements include the complete published ESM file.
 They do not measure the download size after a consumer bundler removes unused extensions.
 Run `pnpm test:package` for separate consumer builds of core, each extension and all extensions together: it checks that unused implementations disappear, keeps raw/gzip budgets, and reports raw, gzip and Brotli sizes.
 Keep full-distribution and consumer figures separate in comparisons.